KasheefAlee/AI_BootCamp_Final_Project/README.md

-# 🤖 Agentic AI Bootcamp
+# 🤖 Northern PEPs Agentic AI

 A 3-day AI bootcamp project for building intelligent agents with Chain of Thought reasoning, task decomposition, and dynamic tool selection.